 EAG’s New Nanoprobing System

-We are thrilled to announce our latest nanoprobing capabilities at Eurofins EAG, powered by cutting-edge Kleindiek equipment.
+Eurofins EAG announces additional nanoprobing capabilities by adding cutting-edge Kleindiek equipment.
 Nanoprobing is an advanced analytical technique that enables the direct measurement and characterization of front and backend structures.

 Our new system facilitates precise measurements and failure analysis of advanced nodes, providing our customers with detailed and highly accurate information.
 By utilizing this technology, we ensure our customers stay ahead in semiconductor technology development, guaranteeing the reliability and performance of their products.